vibertthio/awesome-machine-learning-art/readme.md

 - [RUNN](https://vibertthio.com/runn/) -  A game based on a musical machine learning algorithm which can generate melodies.
   The player has to finish the side-scrolling game to listen to the full song.

+- [Jazz RNN](https://vibertthio.com/jazz-rnn/) - Listen to the jazz created by an algorithm.

 ### Interactive

 - [The Wekinator](http://www.wekinator.org/) - It allows anyone to use machine learning to build new musical instruments, gestural game controllers, computer vision or computer listening systems, and more.
 It's free and open source.